 (2) The hirer of a taxi-car may refuse to consent to the carriage of passengers, other than those accompanying the hirer, during the period of the hiring.

-(3) If a taxi-car is the subject of multiple hiring, each separate hirer may, at that hirer’s destination, be charged —
+(3) If a taxi-car is the subject of multiple hiring, each separate hirer may, at that hirer’s destination, be charged 75% of the Schedule 1 fare for the hire of the taxi-car applicable at that hirer’s destination.

-(a) 75% of the sum of the amount of the fare then recorded on the taximeter and any surcharge or fee of a kind set out in Schedule 1 for the hire that is not included in the metered amount; or

-(b) if the taxi-car is not fitted with a taximeter, 75% of the amount of the Schedule 1 fare that would be payable at that time if the taxi-car were being used for the carriage of a hirer or hirers for a single fare.

 (4) A taxi-car that is hired for a contract fare cannot be the subject of multiple hiring (but nothing in this regulation prevents 2 or more passengers who are not accompanying each other from agreeing to share the cost of the contract fare).

 (5) If a taxi-car is the subject of multiple hiring —